RodZill4/material-maker/material_maker/doc/node_pattern_generic.rst

 The Pattern node accepts the following parameters:

-* the *X* and *Y* parameters define the pattern and their number of repetitions that will be propagated along the X axis and Y.
+* the *X* and *Y* parameters define the pattern and their number of repetitions that will be propagated along the X and Y axes.
   The following patterns are available:

   * Sine: the value follows a sinus waveform